Back to blog

 They need a clear design system, thoughtful navigation, modular reporting, and regular pruning so the interface does not become crowded over time.

-What makes dashboard development expensive?
+What makes admin dashboard UX complex?

 Can a dashboard be mobile-friendly too?